 Acupuncture That Works are based in the heart of rural Cheshire in the town of Northwich.
 With treatment rooms in Winnington we can provide Acupuncture to clients from anywhere in Cheshire, and even provide a home visit service upon request.

 “Emma made me feel completely at ease and following a number of sessions I’m amazed at the improvement – I really wish I’d discovered it sooner!
 I couldn’t recommend Acupuncture That Works highly enough.” – MS

 Acupuncture in Northwich

 Northwich is a wonderful place to live and work and we love providing Acupuncture services to the people of Northwich.
-We wholeheartedly support the concept of the Northwich Vision and as Emma is also a local councillor for Lostock Gralam in Northwich; she loves to see inward investment making Northwich a better place for everyone to live and work.
+We wholeheartedly support the concept of the Northwich Vision and as Emma used to be a local councillor for Lostock Gralam in Northwich, she loves to see inward investment making Northwich a better place for everyone to live and work.

 Just five minutes from the town centre is the wonderful Ashton’s and Neumanns Flashes and the photograph here is of Neumanns Flash where Northwich residents love to go for fresh air, dog walking and birdwatching.